BioMeDS/onboarding-base-module/README.md

 | results     | Your results are stored here.
 This includes your results and end results     |

 #### 5. Start using git on your project
-To start using git, open your Terminal (Linux) or your Command prompt (Windows) and go to your repository.
-For this you can use ```cd PATH```.
-Then write ```git init```and hit enter.
-This initializes the use of git in the repository.
-To add files to git you have to use the command ```git add FILE``` and to commit the files that were added you have to use the command ```git commit -m "MESSAGE"```, where "MESSAGE" should be a short message about what you commited or what updates you did.
-If you want to check what files have been added or what changes were made you can use ```git status```.
-A history of commits can be found via ```git log```.
-A guide about git that was created by GitHub can be found [here](https://github.com/git-guides).
+Version control of your directory and your code is possible with the help of git.
+VS Code has built-in version control and its functionality is explained in this [guide](https://code.visualstudio.com/docs/sourcecontrol/intro-to-git).
+However, before version control with git is possible, it must first be installed if you are using Windows.
+Click [here](https://git-scm.com/downloads) to go to the git download page.

 #### 6. Create a README
-Create a README.txt or README.md for your project and write a short introduction.
+Create a fille called README.md or README.txt for your project and write a short introduction.
 This README is used to explain what you're doing so others can understand your repository and approach to the tasks.

 #### 7. Download the data provided by this [realistic dataset](https://www.ebi.ac.uk/biostudies/bioimages/studies/S-BSST700)
-EXPLANATION OF DATASET (TO DO)
+The dataset consists of 171 selected tiles from the right hemisphere of a mouse brain.
+Each tile has the dimensions 1000x1000 pixels and contains 6 imaging channels (nuclei channel, anchor channel and 4 coding channels) in which different markers were used.
+For each tile 4 sequencing rounds were performed.

 To download all of the files, you have to manually download each file on its own if you use Windows.
 On Linux you can download all files together using FTP.
 The dataset consists of the following files: